 C.H.
 Robinson welcomes friends and family members to be considered for employment under the usual hiring policies.
-However, to prevent situations of actual or perceived favoritism or conflict of interest, family members and employees in a romantic relationship may not have working relationships that:
+However, to prevent situations of actual or perceived favoritism or conflict of interest, family members and employees in a romantic relationship may not have working relationships in the same business unit that:

-- Create a direct or indirect supervisor/subordinate relationship; - Have the potential to create an adverse impact on individual or team work performance; - Control or influence the terms and conditions of employment.
+- + Create a direct or indirect supervisor/subordinate relationship; - + Have the potential to create an adverse impact on individual or team work performance: - + Control or influence the terms and conditions of employment.